Aquaculture Accounts

 Aquaculture operations draw upon environmental inputs that should be recorded in physical supply and use accounts:

 Water abstraction.
 Land-based aquaculture systems (tanks, ponds, raceways) may abstract significant volumes of freshwater or seawater.
-These abstractions should be recorded in water accounts following the methodology in SEEA-Water[31].
-For marine cage culture, the use of ocean water is not typically recorded as abstraction given the open nature of the system, but water quality requirements should be noted.
+These abstractions should be recorded in water accounts following the methodology in SEEA-Water[11:1].
+For marine cage culture, passive water exchange through nets or tidal action is not abstraction and should not be recorded; only pumped intake into a controlled facility qualifies (see the decision rule in Step 5a).
+Water quality requirements for cage culture operations should be noted as context for ecosystem condition assessment.

 Feed from wild fisheries.
 A significant environmental interaction is the use of fish meal and fish oil derived from wild-caught fish as feed inputs for carnivorous aquaculture species[27].
 The SEEA AFF notes that "fish products provide nutrition in a stable and concentrated form, which enables the fish to feed efficiently and grow to their full potential.
 Many of the intensively farmed fish are carnivorous, including, among others, Atlantic salmon, trout, sea bass and turbot.
 In line with the emergence of modern aquaculture in the 1970s, fish meal and fish oil have become major components of feed for those species"[28].